 At Gilbert + Tobin our pro bono program is grounded in addressing the issues that adversely impact on the day-to-day lives of our pro bono clients– issues such as discrimination, failure to provide decent housing and education and escaping persecution.

 We act to address the immediate injustices and on structural change to replace inequality with opportunity.

 Gilbert + Tobin's Pro Bono lawyers provide practical and strategic advice to not-for-profit organisations that support people who have been marginalised or are facing disadvantage to create strong legal foundations for their work and to build their capacity.

 We have a particular focus on supporting Aboriginal and Torres Strait Islander people and communities, people with disabilities, refugees, and on human rights issues, but that focus does not limit our work.
-We also actively seek to make our services available to people living in rural and remote areas.
+We also actively seek to make our pro bono legal services available to people living in rural and remote areas.

-Our pro bono practice is led by a team of six full-time pro bono lawyers with expertise in the areas of law of importance to our clients, working with lawyers across the firm who contribute their time and their own expertise.
+Our pro bono legal practice is led by a team of six full-time pro bono lawyers with expertise in the areas of law of importance to our clients, working with lawyers across the firm who contribute their time and their own expertise.

 Reflecting our pro bono practice itself, the pro bono team has expertise across a range of areas of law that impact on or provide opportunities for our clients.
 We are experts both in the relevant law and also in developing strategic approaches to find meaningful outcomes for clients to problems that can seem intractable.